sdiehl/compiler-crates/docs/src/petgraph.md

 ## Best Practices

-When using petgraph in compiler projects, consider these guidelines:

 Choose the appropriate graph type for your use case.
 Use `DiGraph` for directed graphs like CFGs and call graphs.
 Use `UnGraph` for undirected graphs like interference graphs in register allocation.

 Node indices are not stable across node removals.
 If you need stable identifiers, store them in the node weight or use a separate mapping.
 For large graphs, consider using `StableGraph` which maintains indices across removals at a small performance cost.